Brand Strategist Hourly Rates

 $200–$500+

-Established companies needing advanced strategy
+Established companies requiring advanced, multi-channel strategy

 How Location Affects Brand Strategy Pricing